info-201a-wi23/final-project-proposal-yverma27/README.md

 ## Project title

+Analyzing TV Shows and Movies on Netflix Based on Popularity

 Give your project a concise, interesting title that summarizes the entirety of your project.
 (Your title can change on subsequent deliverables.)

 ### Authors